simonehagey/orbdot/docs/source/model_fitting.rst

 Joint Fits
 ----------
-Running a joint model fit is similar, with the ``model`` argument specifying the evolutionary model and free parameters given as a list of strings.
-However, in this case, the data types to be fit must also be specified.
-For example, to fit the mid-times and radial velocities together, the arguments ``RV=True`` and ``TTV=True`` must be given:
+Running a joint model fit is similar, but in this case the data types to be included must also be specified.
+For example, to fit the mid-times and radial velocities together, the arguments ``RV=True`` and ``TTV=True`` are given:

 .. code-block:: python